mackiea/ExternalNabuInterfaceDevice/README.md

 ![Schematic](/Schematic.png) ![Printed circuit board](/PCB.png)

 A simple way to export the NABU's option card to via a common DB interface.
 Almost all pins map exactly from the NABU Option Card specification to the DB-25 pins, with the exception of the power pins.
 The ENID is meant to take the place of a NABU Option Card Plate.
 Each NABU has 4 removable metal plates to allow for external interface and access to any  Option Cards installed.
+These plates correspond to 4 30-pin Option Card interface mounted on the board.

 # Why?
 - I wanted to extend the abilities of the NABU.
 The most convenient way of doing this without disrupting the main system is to make use of the Option Card bus -- a series of 4 30-pin connectors on the motherboard that allow for the addition of peripherals and hardware extensions.
 My issues: